Understanding the Georgian Business Visa Landscape

 - Zero tax on reinvested profits (encouraging business growth)

-- No withholding tax on dividends paid to non-residents
+- No withholding tax on dividends distributed between Georgian legal entities

 Real Case Study: Mariam, a Dubai-based e-commerce entrepreneur, established her logistics hub in Tbilisi in 2023.
 By structuring her operations to leverage Georgia's tax treaties with EU countries, she reduced her effective tax rate from 23% to 15%, saving approximately €45,000 annually while maintaining full legal compliance in both jurisdictions.